-Georgia Betcher has been a professional translator and court and medical interpreter since receiving her MA in Translation and Interpretation (Spanish>English) from the Monterey Institute of International Studies.
+Georgia Betcher has been a professional translator and court and medical interpreter since receiving her MA in Translation and Interpretation (Spanish>English) from the Middlebury Institute of International Studies at Monterey.
 She is a seasoned court interpreter, and a certified Spanish>English translator (American Translators Association).
 She is a long-time ATA member, and has held the offices of Secretary, Director, and Vice President of the Carolina Association of Translators and Interpreters.
 As an Interpreter Trainer with the Interpreter Qualification Project in South Carolina, she wrote much of the curriculum, and trained interpreters for DSS and DHEC.
-Now a resident of NC, she teaches Spanish, Spanish for Medical Professionals, and Medical Interpreting at Fayetteville Technical Community College, in Fayetteville, NC.
+Now a resident of NC, she is an freelance interpreter and translator as well as an adjunct instructor of Spanish, Spanish for Medical Professionals, and Medical Interpreting.

 Susan Greenblatt, Secretary: email@example.com

 Ms. Greenblatt is an independent translator and interpreter from the U.S. who lived in El Salvador from 1993 to 2010.
 She holds a B.A. in Anthropology and a Masters in Public Health.
 Her primary areas of expertise include public health, health care and medicine; environment, climate change and disasters; development; violence prevention; education; subtitling.
 Her clients include national and international non-governmental and governmental organizations, including UN agencies.
 Ms. Greenblatt is ATA certified Spanish>English.